Where are the library branches and when are they open?

 I'm a teen, and I need to earn Community Service hours for school.
 Can I volunteer at the library?

-Yes, in fact there are lots of ways that teen can earn Community Service hours by helping the Library!
+Yes, there are a few ways that teens can earn Community Service hours by helping the Library.
 The HCPL TeenScene site has complete information.

 Can I donate books or other materials to the library?